 The person offering to provide accommodations for the weekend, called late last evening to close the door.
 It was another fit of jealousy which I have seen so often in ministry, yet each time I find myself surprised when someone I considered a trusted friend betrays me.
-Without any options, I then called Pastor Vishaal and left a message to let him know that I needed a place to stay.
-Gratefully, he called this morning about 11 AM offering me a room in their home.
+Without any options, I then called Pastor Vishaal and left a voice mail message to let him know that I needed a place to stay.
+Gratefully, he called this morning about 11 AM offering me the guest room in their home.

 After the morning worship, I provided a brief teaching on the 19 positions of worship taken from Biblical research.
-Then I introduced each of the Worship Instruments (approximately 100) providing explanation, description, design, Scripture references, and the languages of colors, signs, numbers and symbols.
+Then I introduced each of the approximately 100 Worship Instruments providing explanation, description, design, Scripture references, and the languages of colors, signs, numbers and symbols.

 The season of Worship was a time of great release for intercession for the Nations of the World.